pojntfx/uni-db1-notes/README.md

 ### Dates and Intervals

 - Want to extract a year from a date?
-Use extract:
+Use `extract`:

   ```sql
   select * from orders where status = 'Shipped' and extract(year from order_date) = 2017 order by order_date desc fetch next 1 rows with ties;
   ```

 - Want to get the current date?
-Use current_date:
+Use `current_date`:

   ```sql
   select current_date from dual;